Embracing A True Identity

 Like Christ Loved the Church

 In recent years, Alan had been focusing his time and energies on writing a second book, this time for men struggling with lust.
 He felt it would be a tremendous help to thousands of men (and having read it, I’m sure he is right), and he desperately wanted to complete it and get it published.
-(Plans to get the book published are still underway.)
+(Plans to get the book published have been put on hold indefinitely, unfortunately.)
 Alan had many health problems and more than a few hospitalizations, but he would always return to his work on this book.

 In the summer of 2009, Willa suffered a massive stroke.
 Since then, she has required nearly 24/7 care, and he had to learn to serve her in brand new ways.
 His book took a back seat to serving Willa.
 As difficult as all of this was, he came to view caring for Willa as an opportunity from the Lord to learn to love her more selflessly.
 This became his main goal—to love Willa sacrificially for as long as he could, to love her like Christ loved the church.
 I remember talking with him last spring, when he remarked how Christ was continuing to purify his love, and as a result he felt he loved Willa more now than he ever had before.